DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-tree-column.md

 -----|------------|------------
 DxTableTreeColumn.components.DxCell | [DxTableTreeColumn.DxCell](#dxtabletreecolumndxcell) | A component that renders a cell within a data row.
 DxTableTreeColumn.components.DxContent | [DxTableTreeColumn.DxContent](#dxtabletreecolumndxcontent) | A component that renders a cell's content.
-DxTableTreeColumn.components.DxIndent | [DxTableTreeColumn.DxIndent](#dxtabletreecolumndxindent) | A component that renders an indent used to identify a row level.
+DxTableTreeColumn.components.DxIndent | [DxTableTreeColumn.DxIndent](#dxtabletreecolumndxindent) | A component that renders an indent used to identify a row's level.
 DxTableTreeColumn.components.DxExpandButton | [DxTableTreeColumn.DxExpandButton](#dxtabletreecolumndxexpandbutton) | A component that renders a button used to controls a row's expanded state.
 DxTableTreeColumn.components.DxCheckbox | [DxTableTreeColumn.DxCheckbox](#dxtabletreecolumndxcheckbox) | A component that renders a checkbox used to control selection.